 Banking in Portugal can feel unusual to visitors from other countries.
 Some aspects are far superior to elsewhere, while others can cause a little frustration.
-Here is the good and the bad of Portugal’s banking system.
+Here is what to expect from Portugal’s banking system – plus how to open an account.

 Personal banking is rarely free in Portugal.